|

 Cohen in 1899, and had a son, Jack.

-Samuel’s second child, known as‘Nina’ (proper name Hannah or Sophie?), was apparently born in about 1869.
+Samuel’s second child, known as ‘Nina’ (proper name Hannah or Sophie?), was apparently born in about 1869.
 She was a singer who performed in Europe and America.
 She married Henry Russell, who was apparently manager for Dame Nellie Melba; the couple accompanied Melba to Australia on one of her final tours.

 Samuel’s third child, Sarah (‘Sally’) da Costa, was born in Brighton on 9 September 1871.
 She suffered from asthma from childhood, and as a young woman was sent to a sanatorium in Switzerland; there she fell in love with one of the assistant doctors, Fidel Georg Baur.
 The couple married in a civil ceremony in Brighton on 17 July 1899.
 Several years later Fidel obtained a position in charge of a sanitorium in Australia, and they emigrated there, living initially in a small cottage at Mount Victoria where their first son, Norbert George, was born on 4 March 1904.
 Their second son, George Hermann, was born a year later.

 Samuel’s fourth child, Josephine (‘Josie’), was born in Brighton in 1873.
-She married Gustav Oppenheim, a German rabbi.
-They lived in Mannheim, and had four children: Ludwig (date unknown), Augusta, born in about 1897, Miriam in about 1899, and Martha (‘Martel’) in 1900.
+On 6 May 1894, at Heidelberg, she married Dr Gustav Oppenheim, a German rabbi.
+They lived in Mannheim, and had four children – Augusta (‘Gustel’) born in about 1897, Miriam (‘Mirjam’) in about 1899, Marta (‘Martl’) in 1900 and Ludwig (‘Lutz’), date unknown.